wasi-master/pypi-command-line/docs/usage.md

 Specify a base url for the repository from which the results are taken from.
 Such as [testpypi](https://test.pypi.org)

+The value must either be the shorthand `testpypi` or a full `http://`/`https://` URL.
+Anything else is rejected with an error and exit code 2.

 ### **Demo**

 TODO: Add demo for --repository